Pre-Baccalaureate

 Why

-• Get a head start on your undergraduate degree by earning credit alongside Brown and visiting undergraduate students.
+• Get a head start on your undergraduate degree by earning credit alongside Brown undergraduate students.

 • Explore the breadth and depth of Brown’s undergraduate curriculum and emphasis on student-centered learning.